Skip to main content

 V1

-First design that comes to mind is something like this:
+The initial design that comes to mind is as follows:

-• Distributor sends claim fee to the fee wallet.
+5. The distributor sends the claim fee to the fee wallet.

 NAIVE ART AHEAD!